CSAT vs NPS - Choosing the right metrics to measure customer experience

 What is the metric used for measuring CSAT?

-If using a different scale, you can modify how many respondents you include in your calculations.
-The responses of 4 (satisfied) and 5 (very satisfied) have been shown to be accurate in predicting customer retention, which is an important metric for most businesses.
+Responses of 4 (satisfied) and 5 (very satisfied) have been shown to accurately predict higher customer retention, which is a valuable indicator.
 If your customers are at the very least “satisfied” then they are unlikely to switch brands without a strong incentive.

 When should you measure CSAT?